 ViBe Creative District

 Vibrant, creative and one of a kind, the ViBe Creative District is Virginia Beach’s arts and cultural neighborhood.
-Just blocks from the Oceanfront, the ViBe District is a playground for local artists and a centerpiece for locally-owned restaurants, shops, museums and more.
+Just blocks from the Oceanfront, the ViBe District is a playground for local artists and a centerpiece for locally owned restaurants, shops, museums and more.
 The ViBe District aims to promote, support, connect and inspire Virginia Beach’s arts and creative industries.